This post was originally published on January 5, 2016.

 Also, the servers were installed in a secret underground mountain bunker.
 And if you’re going to take on the world’s governments, you might as well get yourself a sweet lair.

-Perhaps there is a sense in Sweden that they were there first, and they want to keep it like it used to be.
-Their well endowed government got involved early, long before it was all about the spying, controlling, and selling.
-They did it right in the innocent days, back when email was just a good idea to save paper, and no Nigerian princes desperately wanted to give you free money.
+Perhaps there’s a sense in Sweden that they were there first, and they want to keep it like it used to be.
+Their well-endowed government got involved early, long before it was all about the spying, controlling, and selling.
+They did it right in the innocent days, back when email was just a good idea to save paper, and no Nigerian Prince desperately wanted to give you free money.
 The rules were in place before the system got corrupted.

 Simply, the internet in Sweden started right and now they don’t want to go backward.
 Why should they?
 The people that work in the Swedish government today grew up with this system.
 They don’t know another way.
 And their way works.

 Sweden has consistently been a vocal proponent of internet privacy.
 And the true internet, to boot.
 The internet without censorship.
 The internet as it is meant to be.
 This is the internet that was supposed to be for everyone.

 Sweden, we all salute you.
 And thanks for this guy.